devanshtangri/The-Decisionator/README.md

 # The Decisionator

+👉 Try it here

-The Decisionator is a playful static website that helps you make choices when you’re feeling indecisive — or just want to let fate (and a little humor) decide.
+The Decisionator is a playful static website that helps you make choices when you’re indecisive — or just want to let fate (and a little humor) decide.

-Enter any “Should I…” question, choose a speed mode (from fast and snappy to slow and dramatic), and get a yes/no answer paired with a witty, personality-driven response.
-Comes loaded with fun example prompts and a variety of lighthearted outcomes so every decision feels fresh.
+Ask it a question starting with:

+Should I … ?

+Could I … ?

+Will I … ?

+…and you’ll get a randomized Yes/No response paired with witty, personality-driven feedback.

+✨ Features

+Works with Should I / Could I / Will I questions.

+Responses range from supportive encouragement to dramatic “absolutely not.”

+Adjustable “speed modes” (from fast and snappy to slow and suspenseful).

+Simple, lightweight build — just HTML, CSS, and JavaScript.

+Fresh outcomes every time thanks to a wide pool of responses.

-Perfect for:
+🎯 Perfect for

-Breaking the tie when you can’t decide
+Breaking a tie when you can’t decide.

-Adding a little randomness to your day
+Adding some randomness to your day.

-Getting roasted (or encouraged) by your own website
+Getting roasted (or encouraged) by your own website.

+⚡ Tech

-Built with simple HTML, CSS, and JavaScript — no frameworks, no fuss, just decisions.
+Pure HTML, CSS, JS — no frameworks, no dependencies, just fun.